metalg091/javaDestructurizer/README.md

 # Contributing:
 __KEEP IT SIMPLE!__ I'm not very good at coding and if I don't understand what your code does I'm not merging.
+Feel free to upload any and every official structure test you can find to the test folder!
 Also do not insult the code or the style in any ways plz!